CURENT/ams/docs/source/modeling/routine.rst

 ``map2``.
 Additionally, a link table for the ANDES case is used for the controller connections.

-Module :py:mod:`ams.interop.andes.Dynamic`, contains the necessary functions and classes for file conversion and data exchange.
+Module :py:mod:`ams.interface.Dynamic`, contains the necessary functions and classes for file conversion and data exchange.

-.. autoclass:: ams.interop.andes.Dynamic
+.. autoclass:: ams.interface.Dynamic
     :noindex:
     :members: send, receive